JoinColony/colonyNetwork/docs/_bug_terms.md

 To participate in this bug bounty you must:

 * Not be employed by Colony
-* Not be in violation of any national state, or local law or regulation with respect to any activities directly or indirectly related to the Bug Bounty Program.
+* Not be in violation of any national state, or local law or regulation with respect to any activities directly or indirectly related to the Bug Bounty Program

 To qualify for a bounty you must:
 * Be the first to report a specific vulnerability